-Position Requirements: The successful candidate will have a M.D. or Ph.D. in a biomedical engineering, biomedical science, bioengineering, or biotechnology, or other relevant engineering/science discipline, with demonstrated scientific experience in technology solutions for health.
-Candidates with a successful program in cancer research, especially cancer prevention research, is highly desirable but not required.
-The candidate must be able lead, implement, and evaluate scientific discovery and research programs on technology solutions to enhance and improve cancer prevention and symptom management.
-As a scientific advisor, the candidate must be able to provide guidance and direction regarding research efforts to develop new technologies for cancer prevention, early detection, screening, and prevention and management of symptoms and toxicities in cancer patients.
-The candidate must be an experienced manager responsible for providing direction and oversight for senior professional staff who manage a portfolio of research on cancer prevention technologies.
-The candidate must have experience in establishing successful partnerships with a broad range of agencies and non-federal organizations.
-In addition, the candidate must have excellent written and oral communications skills as demonstrated through publications and presentations.
+- M.D. or Ph.D. degree in a biomedical engineering, biomedical science, bioengineering, or biotechnology, or other relevant engineering/science discipline, with demonstrated experience in technology solutions for health.
+Established and led a successful biomedical technology-oriented research program in academia or industry with a proven record of publications/patents and raising research funds.
+Ability to lead, implement, and evaluate scientific discovery and research programs on technology solutions relevant to cancer research and care.
+Knowledge and experience directly related to improving cancer prevention, screening and early detection and symptom management are considered a plus.
+An experienced leader and manager responsible for providing direction and oversight for senior professional staff who manage a portfolio of research grants on cancer prevention technologies.
+Experience in establishing successful partnerships with a broad range of agencies, academia and industry to establish a pipeline to support translation and commercialization of new technologies.
+Excellent written and oral communications skills as demonstrated through publications and presentations.